Do All Babies Smash the Cake? | San Jose & Bay Area Cake Smash Photography Guide

 For the best experience:

-schedule the session after a nap
+schedule your session after a nap

 make sure your baby is well-fed